-K+S say demand for low-carbon fertilizers "With the launch of the C:LIGHT product extends far beyond the German market. line, we are doing pioneering work in the The company has already completed first field of CO2-reduced potash and magnedeliveries of Korn-KALI C:LIGHT, confirming sium fertilizers and underlining our role as its emergence as a new player in the green a pioneer in environmentally friendly and fertilizer market.
+K+S say demand for low-carbon fertilizers extends far beyond the German market.
+The company has already completed first deliveries of Korn-KALI C:LIGHT, confirming its emergence as a new player in the green fertilizer market.

-sustainable mining.
-At the same time, we K+S plans to further expand the are helping our customers to achieve their C:LIGHT product portfolio - with long term sustainability goals," said Dr. Burkhard ambitions to make a decisive contribution to the decarbonisation of agriculture.
+K+S plans to further expand the C:LIGHT product portfolio - with long term ambitions to make a decisive contribution to the decarbonisation of agriculture.